kurtosis-tech/kurtosis/docs/docs/guides/installing-historical-versions.md

 </Tabs>

 :::tip
-In order to upgrade Kurtosis to another version *after you've performed a downgrade (i.e. installed a historical version)*, you must first uninstall the version of Kurtosis you've install and re-install Kurtosis.
-When using Homebrew, the workflow will be:
+In order to upgrade Kurtosis to another version *after you've performed a downgrade (i.e. installed a historical version)*, you must first uninstall the version of Kurtosis you've installed and re-install Kurtosis.
+When using Homebrew, the workflow will be (replacing `HISTORICAL-VERSION` with the historical version you have installed):
-1. `brew uninstall brew uninstall kurtosis-tech/tap/kurtosis-cli@<current-version>`
+1. `brew uninstall brew uninstall kurtosis-tech/tap/kurtosis-cli@HISTORICAL-VERSION`
-2. `brew install kurtosis-tech/tap/kurtosis-cli` for upgrading to the latest version or `brew install kurtosis-tech/tap/kurtosis-cli@<target-version` for upgrading to a specific version
+2. `brew install kurtosis-tech/tap/kurtosis-cli` for upgrading to the latest version or `brew install kurtosis-tech/tap/kurtosis-cli@TARGET-VERSION` for upgrading to a specific version
 3. `kurtosis engine restart`
 :::